mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 Fanla replied, "Take as much time as you need."

-They said their goodbyes and Fanla receded further down the alleyway, toward the south gate and the harbor where towering sea-rail linkages stood proudly in the sky.
-Melna's feet took her thinking mind back up the alley and stopped at the place where she'd first seen Fanla staring at her.
+They said their goodbyes and Fanla receded down the alleyway and turned onto a pier that led the south gate and the harbor where towering sea-rail linkages stood proudly in the sky.
+Melna went in the opposite direction, her feet taking her thinking mind back to the spot where Fanla was staring at her.
 She peered down the wall of the station toward the skies above Heiko, and with her mind she reached out through the dusty path that Pomri and Linyu had traveled. _Pomri knows what she's doing_, she reassured herself.
 Yet there was a looming dread hanging in her mind where her guilt nucleated and pervaded her thoughts.
 Perhaps a more clever leader could have seen these dangers earlier; could have persuaded the senate not to give Holrag such power; could have fought for Liffa to stay here.
 She stopped herself when small droplets leapt out of her flushed cheek.

 "I will find you when this is over," she swore to them.
 "You will have a home to come back to.
 I promise."